nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 | `g (GROUP_NAME) /c`          | `g FYP /c`              | Creates a group named `FYP`     |

 <div markdown="block" class="alert alert-info">:information_source: <strong>Note:</strong>
-  * You cannot create a group with name starting with a number, and may contain `-` or `.` characters
+  * You cannot create a group with name starting with a number, and may contain `-` or `.` characters.
   * The new group must not have a same name with other existing groups.
 </div>